-- Parallel ATA hard disk drives
+- Serial ATA hard disk drives (some models)

 - Optical drives, such as CD drives and DVD drives

 - Removable media drives

 Note: These different drives are also referred to as integrated drive electronics (IDE) drives.

 Internal drives are installed in bays.
 In this book, the bays are referred to as bay 1, bay 2, and so on.